Table of Contents[Hide][Show]

 When purchasing barley malt, Eden brand’s traditional malt syrup is an excellent choice.
 The product is organic and comes from a company known for its transparency, integrity, and quality.
 The consistency and thickness of this particular brand is shown in the picture above.

 Note that some brands of barley syrup add (GMO) high fructose corn syrup or other additives or inferior substances.
-This stealth move compensates for the lack of sweetness of malt.
+This stealth move compensates for the lack of sweetness of the malt.
 This makes for an inferior and possibly toxic product.
 Buyer beware!

-More Information on Whole Sweeteners and Alternative Sugars
+More Information on Alternative Sweeteners

 If the wide world of sweeteners has you confused, here are more articles that closely examine some of the popular options.